Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.

 On this dedicated page, we have gathered key insights and resources for decision makers and the sector.

-As decision makers and the public transport sector took measures to stop the spread of COVID-19 and as societies reopen, UITP continues to gather experiences, knowledge and data.
+As we enter an era of ridership recovery and severe workforce shortages, UITP continues to gather experiences, knowledge, and data.
 We share these insights through publications and events.
 Expand the topics below to find the most relevant resources.

 Public transport is needed more than ever and those in decision-making roles must make sure the sector receives the financial and political incentive it needs.
-Policymakers can engage with our position publications calling for attention and investment in public transport now, and beyond the pandemic.
+Policymakers can engage with our position publications calling for attention and investment in public transport.

 Are you a UITP member?
 Login to MyLibrary and browse our full list of case studies submitted from our members all over the world in an exchange of best practice and know-how.